matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Entry-FrameData.jpg)

-Frame data allows users to navigate and modify different frames of the same structure (pro and above only).
+Frame data allows users to navigate and modify different frames of the same structure (Academic and Enterprise only)

 #### Electron Density Maps

 ![](/assets/features-page/edm.gif)

-The Electron Density tab shows the configuration of viewing the Electron Density Map of the structure (pro and above only).
+The Electron Density tab shows the configuration of viewing the Electron Density Map of the structure (Academic and Enterprise only).

 #### Select/Deselect All